-3. The Director General has continued to stress the emphasis that has been placed in successive General Conference resolutions on the application of comprehensive Agency safeguards on all nuclear activities in the Middle East region and the mandates entrusted to him in this context.
-He has continued to encourage the development and consideration of relevant new ideas and approaches that could help to move his mandates forward.

-4. All States of the Middle East region except for Israel are parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and have undertaken to accept comprehensive Agency safeguards.
-One of these States - Somalia - has yet to take action to conclude a comprehensive safeguards agreement with the Agency pursuant to that Treaty.
-Additional protocols are in force for Bahrain, Comoros, Djibouti, Iraq, Jordan, Kuwait, Libya, Mauritania, Morocco and the United Arab Emirates.
-The Islamic Republic of Iran (Iran) and Tunisia have signed but not yet brought into force additional protocols, and an additional protocol has been approved for Algeria but not yet signed.
+- 3. The Director General has continued to stress the emphasis that has been placed in successive General Conference resolutions on the application of comprehensive Agency safeguards on all nuclear activities in the Middle East region and the mandates entrusted to him in this context.
+He has continued to encourage the development and consideration of relevant new ideas and approaches that could help to move his mandates forward. - 4.
+All States of the Middle East region except for Israel are parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and have undertaken to accept comprehensive Agency safeguards.
+One of these States Somalia has yet to take action to conclude a comprehensive safeguards agreement with the Agency pursuant to that Treaty.
+Following its accession to the NPT in February 2015 as a State Party to the Treaty, Palestine has expressed the wish to conclude a comprehensive safeguards agreement with the Agency in connection with Article III of the NPT.
+Additional protocols are in force for Bahrain, the Comoros, Djibouti, Iraq, Jordan, Kuwait, Libya, Mauritania, Morocco and the United Arab Emirates.
+The Islamic Republic of Iran (Iran) and Tunisia have signed additional protocols.
+The additional protocol for Iran is being applied provisionally since 16 January 2016 pending its entry into force.
+Tunisia has not yet brought into force its additional protocol.
+An additional protocol has been approved for Algeria but not yet signed.